What We Know about Food Allergies

 It is important not to eliminate an entire food group to make it easier to avoid allergens, as this could cause a deficit in important nutrients your child needs for growth and development.
 If you need help, consult a registered dietitian to help you plan meals and snacks that are healthy and safe.

-For great allergen-free recipes to enjoy this summer, visit tasteofhome.com.
+For great allergen-friendly recipes to enjoy this summer, visit tasteofhome.com.
 Here’s one for Patriotic Pops that will be welcome at any Fourth of July cookout!

 Jamie Epting, MS, RD chose Compass One Healthcare and Morrison because of the opportunities she has to touch the lives of patients and staff.
 Morrison is a proud part of Compass One Healthcare and Compass Group USA.
 If you’re interested in a career in healthcare, be sure to check out team member or management opportunities to join the Morrison family through Compass Group Careers.